Three More Websites for Scoring Free Stuff

 My first campaign was a weight-loss supplement called I-Remove.
-It was basically a fiber pill and I didn't enjoy it.
-However, I did get to try the new Jimmy Dean Breakfast Bowls and that was a great campaign!
-They sent me three vouchers that I redeemed at Wal-Mart and a bunch of coupons to hand out to friends and family.
+It was basically a fiber pill, and I didn't enjoy it.
+However, I did get to try the new Jimmy Dean Breakfast Bowls, and that was a great campaign!
+They sent me three vouchers that I redeemed at Walmart and a bunch of coupons to hand out to friends and family.
 That was a delicious campaign!
-I'm currently wrapping up a beauty campaign from Olay.
+As I write this, I'm currently wrapping up a beauty campaign from Olay.
 I was selected to test out an anti-aging eye cream and face cream.

 Home Tester Club is a great website where you can discover new products, read reviews, and share your honest opinion about products you've tried.
-You can also apply to try free, full-sized products and each month, you can fill out a quick survey to be entered into a drawing for a prize pack.
+You can also apply to try free, full-sized products.
+Each month, you can fill out a quick survey to be entered into a drawing for a prize pack.